Why Not Airflow?

 — Fox Mulder

 One of the most popular aspects of Airflow is its web interface.
 From the UI, you can turn schedules on / off, visualize your DAG’s progress, even make SQL queries against the Airflow database.
 It is an extremely functional way to access Airflow’s metadata.

-- live updating
+- manually updating states

 - global search